Mollytovvv/MollyTech-Service-Desk/README.md

 # MollyTech Service Desk

-A full-stack IT service desk system developed to simulate a real-world technical support environment for managing support tickets, user requests, support operations, notifications, and real-time communication through a centralized platform.
+A full-stack IT service desk system developed as an engineering-focused implementation of a real-world technical support environment for managing support tickets, user requests, support operations, notifications, and real-time communication through a centralized platform.

 The system provides separate workflows for users, administrators, IT support personnel, and technicians, allowing technical concerns to be submitted, assigned, monitored, resolved, and communicated through a structured support workflow.